dmulyalin/N2G/README.md

 # Need To Graph

-N2G is a library to generate diagrams in yWorks graphml or Diagrams drawio formats.
+N2G is a library to generate diagrams in [yWorks](https://www.yworks.com/) graphml or [Diagrams](https://www.diagrams.net/) drawio formats.

 ## Why?

-How many times you had an idea of "hey I Need To Graph it ..." but didn't have enough time to do it or even start doing that.
-To save your time on producing consistently looking, editable diagrams of arbitrary size and complexity sharing with you the joy of Need To Graph library.
+To save your time on producing consistently looking, editable diagrams of arbitrary size and complexity in a programmatic way.

 ## How?